Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Related Work

+\oursubsubsection{Transformer-based Diffusion Models} Recent works have applied transformers to diffusion models.
+Diffusion priors \cite{ramesh2022dalle2} have provided low-dimensional embeddings on which to condition image synthesis, and latent diffusion \cite{rombach2022ldm} has achieved state-of-the-art performance generating images from compressed image latents \cite{peebles2023dit,bao2022uvit,zheng2023maskdit,gao2023mdt,bao2023unidiffusion,chen2023pixartalpha,chen2023gentron}.
+Transformer-based architectures \cite{hoogeboom2023simple,jing2023udittts} have been applied to U-Nets \cite{ronneberger2015unet}, either at the lowest levels \cite{ho2020ddpm}, or by altogether hybridizing the two architectures \cite{cao2022exploring}.
+The quadratic computational complexity of transformers' attention mechanism precludes high-resolution synthesis in pixel-space \cite{yang2022genvit}; latent representations are typically used to reduce the operating resolution.

+Diffusion Transformers (DiT) \cite{peebles2023dit}, are amenable to masked training \cite{gao2023mdt,zheng2023maskdit}, which incentivizes models to better learn feature relationships.
+It is orthogonal and complementary to the architecture improvements pursued in this work.

-\oursubsubsection{Hourglass Transformers} The Hourglass architecture \cite{nawrot2022hourglass} is a hierarchical implementation of transformers that has been demonstrated to be significantly more efficient for language modeling than standard Transformer models both for training and inference.
-This is done by, over the course of applying the Transformer's layers, iteratively shortening and then iteratively re-expanding the sequence.
-Additionally, some skip connections reintroduce higher-resolution information near the expansion steps.
-Generally, this architecture resembles a U-Net \cite{ronneberger2015unet} but does not use any convolutional layers.
-Relatedly, \cite{wang2021uformer} also showed great performance of a similar structure on image restoration tasks, which can be considered closely related to the denoising diffusion objective.
+\oursubsubsection{Hourglass Transformers} The Hourglass architecture \cite{nawrot2022hourglass} is a hierarchical implementation of transformers, shown to be more efficient at language modeling than standard Transformer models, in training and in inference.
+Sequences are shortened as they descend the encoder levels of the transformer, culminating in the shortest representation in the middle, then re-expanded as they ascend the decoder levels.
+Skip connections reintroduce higher-resolution information near the expansion steps.
+Hourglasses resemble U-Nets \cite{ronneberger2015unet} without convolutional layers.
+Hierarchical structures \cite{wang2021uformer} have excelled at image restoration, a task similar to the denoising objective pursued in diffusion.